Jacob-lai/starter-hugo-academic/content/authors/admin/_index.md

 #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include 3D/4D printing/bioprinting, biomaterials in tissue engineering and programming.

 # Interests to show in About widget
 interests: